ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 must be distinct; to ensure a canonical form for the concrete syntax, entries are given in lexicographically sorted order.

+Pictorial language
+'''''''''''''''''''

-The pictorial language of unit identifiers is given below:
+The pictorial language of unit identifiers is given inductively below:

 .. image:: backpack/unit-identifier-pictorial.png